+- · chamber music

+- · composition or arrangement

+- · concert planning and management

+- conducting

-- festival planning and management
+- · festival planning and management

-- orchestral and vocal performance
+- · orchestral and vocal performance

 - · music education

-- music journalism
+- · music journalism

-- music librarianship
+- · music librarianship

 - promotions

 - recording / sound engineering

-- research and criticism.
+- · research and criticism.

 You may also consider undertaking postgraduate study through either the coursework Master of Music (MMus) or the research Master of Philosophy (MPhil) or Doctor of Philosophy (PhD) in Music.